 Put the potting mix on the sides in order to fill the gaps.
 Gently press the soil in order to remove any air pockets in the soil and to fix the plant in its new pot firmly.

-The above steps apply for a plant moved to a smaller pot because the current pot is too big.
+The above steps apply to a plant moved to a smaller pot because the current pot is too big.
 But if you just want to repot your plant into a smaller pot and you know the new pot is not fitting the plant’s size, cut one-third of the roots in order to fit the smaller pot.

 Don’t worry your plant will make it in its new pot.
 Also, trim one-third of the foliage so the remaining roots are enough to feed the foliage.